-Strategic Plan 2025–2028
+SNAICC Strategic Plan 2025–2028

-The SNAICC Strategic Plan 2025–2028 is our story of change which speaks to our vision and aspirations for our children, carrying the legacy of our communities and leaders who have carved this path on which we walk.
+The SNAICC Strategic Plan 2025–2028 is our story of change.
+It speaks to our shared vision and aspirations for Aboriginal and Torres Strait Islander children and young people, carrying forward the legacy of our communities and leaders who have carved the path on which we walk.
+This Strategic Plan sets out the core components of our story of change; a map that reflects shifts in our landscape and the continued growth of SNAICC as the national voice for our children.

-It is our birthright that Aboriginal and Torres Strait Islander children and young people are thriving in culture, raised within strong families and self-determining communities, and empowered to reach their full potential.
+The SNAICC Strategic Plan 2025–2028 sets out our vision for Aboriginal and Torres Strait Islander children and young people, and the strategic steps we will take over the next three years to achieve it.
+It is our birthright that our children and young people are thriving in culture, raised within strong families and self-determining communities, and empowered to reach their full potential.

-Strategic Plan 2025–2028
+Strategic Plan 2025–2028Our Strategic Priorities

 Strategic Plan 2025–2028 Animation Video